 When the online placement test is complete, an overall score and the corresponding WMU course in which to register will be given.
 For example, a score of 234 on the French test might indicate a placement of 2000, meaning Intermediate French I (FREN 2000).
 It can take up to 24 hours for the system to update the score and allow you to register for the approved course.

-Arabic, Chinese, Italian and Latin
+Arabic, Chinese, Latin, and Russian

 If you have any questions regarding your level of placement, contact the department.